Review SAML (SaaS).

-These instructions assume you already have a working, Internet-accessible ADFS ( Active Directory Federation Service) server.
+Ensure you have a working, internet-accessible ADFS server.
 Interoperability testing has been performed specifically with ADFS on Windows Server 2012 R2.

 Follow the instructions below to configure ADFS with the ADFS Management tool in the Windows Server Manager.